 Happy New Year!

-I first learned the term “New Year’s Aspirations” at a Plum Village retreat called “The Gift of a Quiet Mind” as we turned the calendar from 2021 to 2022.
+I first learned the term “New Year’s Aspirations” at a Plum Village retreat called “The Gift of a Quiet Mind” almost a year ago.

 I had always been a big fan of New Year’s resolutions but the resolutions of the past few years had left me feeling bitter and resentful (as I expect many people felt in the last couple years).
 Many people I spoke with had given up on resolutions altogether and were opting for other things like word of the year, or a general spirit to cultivate.

 So where do New Year’s Aspirations fit in with all of this?
 What makes them unique?
-And how should you go about setting one?
+And how should you go about setting one for 2023?
 Let’s take a look.

 The roots of the word aspiration are indeed fascinating.
 It can mean: